How to Choose the Right Email Service Provider (ESP)

 Email marketing platforms can come with lots of bells and whistles.
 They all sound great on paper but how do you know whether you’ll really use them?

 First of all, don’t get distracted by what they can offer – look at what you really need.
 Prioritise the functionality by looking at which features are critical to your current strategy.
 Once you’ve done that then look at what features would be important for your future strategy.

 It can be all too easy to opt for a cheap solution that will do for now.
 It’s a false economy as it will limit your success and you’ll find yourself spending extra money on development.

-Equally it’s all too tempting to over-invest.
+Equally, it’s all too tempting to over-invest.
 Many marketers find themselves with a solution that supposedly contains lots of slick functionality which they just can’t use.
-Where possible you want a email service provider which is flexible – a platform which can easily be scaled up.
+Where possible you want an email service provider which is flexible – a platform which can easily be scaled up.